hadeelalseni/Blockchain-Capstone/README.md

 The capstone will build upon the knowledge you have gained in the course in order to build a decentralized housing product.

-`git push -f origin master`
+# Steps to run the project:
+- `npm install`
+- `npm install openzeppelin-solidity`
+- `truffle compile`
+- `truffle migrate --reset`
-`truffle test test/TestERC721Mintable.js`
+- `truffle test test/TestERC721Mintable.js`

-`truffle test test/TestSquareVerifier.js`
+- `truffle test test/TestSquareVerifier.js`

-`truffle test test/TestSolnSquareVerifier.js`
+- `truffle test test/TestSolnSquareVerifier.js`

 # Project Resources